-Sacrificial zincs are bolted onto your rudder and if commissioning is done by SOUTHERN OFFSHORE YACHTS, a shaft zinc has been installed.
+Sacrificial zincs are or should be bolted onto each side of your keel just forward of the shaft and or on your rudder.
+These rectangular zincs are unique and referred to as "Tayana" or "Taiwan" zincs.
+West Marine and other major boat stores sell this type of zinc.
+A 1-1/4 inch donut zinc is also installed on the propellor shaft.
 You should check zincs frequently at first to see how fast the metal is sacrificed.
-You will then have some idea of how often they must be replaced.
+You will then have some ideas of how often they must be replaced.
 It is not a bad idea to have a separate zinc clipped to a shroud and hung over the side while at the dock.
 This will save your installed zincs and offer some extra protection.
 To be effective, of course, it must be clipped to a metal part that is wired into the bonding system.
+If your boat uses a 'shaft damper', a brush must be installed to arc the engine block to the metal shaft.

-It might be well to note here that there are zincs in the cooling system of your engine.
+It might be well to note here that there may be zincs in the cooling system of your engine.
+(Many Yanmar's do not, but the Yanmar 3MQ30 does.)
+Also some refrigeration systems also have zincs in their cooling systems.
 These also must be checked and replaced as they are sacrificed.
 Refer to the engine manual for their location.